-Over the past year we also completed 18 Stage-3 adaptations totalling £69,346 which was funded by Scottish Government grant funding.
-We currently have 11 applications at the year-end awaiting works.
+Over the past year we also completed 8 Stage-3 adaptations totaling £45,450 which was funded by Scottish Government.
+We currently have 4 applications at the year-end awaiting works.
+The adaptation programme was significantly reduced this year mainly due to lower level of grant funding provided by Scottish Government.